 /* Style Sheet for ePub Books */

-/* Set margins at 2% (This gives a white border around the book) */
+/* Set a border around the whole page */

 margin-right:2%;